losisin/helm-values-schema-json/README.md

 [![GitHub release (with filter)](https://img.shields.io/github/v/release/losisin/helm-values-schema-json)](https://github.com/losisin/helm-values-schema-json/releases)

 Helm plugin for generating `values.schema.json` from single or multiple values files.
+Schema can be enriched by reading annotations from comments.
 Works only with Helm3 charts.

 ## Installation